Gloucester

 Residential development activity is lower than average in Gloucester according to AreaSearch's national comparison of local real estate markets

-Gloucester recorded approximately 5 residential properties granted approval annually.
-Between FY21 and FY25, around 29 homes were approved, with 3 more in FY26 so far.
-Each dwelling built over these years attracted an average of 2.8 new residents per year.
+Gloucester recorded approximately five residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 29 homes were approved, with three more approved in FY-26 so far.
+Each dwelling built attracted an average of 2.8 new residents per year over these five years, indicating strong demand that supports property values.

 Frequently Asked Questions - Development